danetsao/danetsao/README.md

 I'm Dane Tsao
 -------------

-I'm a computer science student.
+I'm a computer science student at the University of Alabama.

 ### Let's connect 🤝